 Planning a wedding can be the most fun experience you'll ever have.
 But it can be scary, too -- especially when you look at the bill.

-A wedding costs couples more than $33,000, on average, according to the most recent survey by The Knot.
+A wedding costs couples nearly $34,000, on average, according to the most recent survey by The Knot.
 Whether you’re planning a small family affair or a dreamy destination ceremony, the wedding industry can gut your budget for all it's worth.

 Don't blow your money the way guests blow those bubbles after many ceremonies now.
 These are the biggest wedding money-wasters, according to brides — and grooms — who've been there.